jonduan/proposal/_posts/2017-12-15-energy-storage.md

 Part of the use of Tesla’s 100MW/129MWh project is an example of this in the real world.
 So is the collection of projects in California that partially replaced the natural gas plant at Aliso Canyon (which Tesla also participated in).
 Elsewhere in California there are discussions to replace two additional peaker plants in the near future, and one large gas power plant, that regulators say are systemically important to the grid with batteries.

+The two Tesla battery power plants – and peaker plants in general – are participating in an electricity market that pays for filling gaps with fast response time electricity during times when electricity demand changes (like in California as the sun goes down and everyone goes home).